 List the full legal authority for operating the system, specifically the authority to collect the information listed in question 1.1.
-Provide the authorities in a manner understandable to any potential reader, i.e., do not simply provide a legal citation; use statute names or regulations in addition to citations.
+Provide the authorities in a manner understandable to any potential reader, i.e., do not simply provide a legal citation, use statute names or regulations in addition to citations.
 Legal authorities include Federal laws, regulations, statutes, and Executive Orders.
 This question is related to privacy control AP-1, Authority to Collect

-This system is maintained under the legal authority of Title 38, USC, Section 501 and Section 7304.Identity and Access Management is not a System of Records and the only PII received from the system is data from Master Veterans Index (MVI) which is a System of Record.
-The MVI System of Record Notice is 24VA10P2 and also System of Records 121VA19 - National Patient Databases-VA.
-The SORN, 24VA10P2 permits IAM-E correlation of data, to include PII, with the Master Veterans Index (MVI).
-Additionally, VA internal consuming applications may request specific data from IAM-E services that may include PII.
-Title 38, U.S.C.
+This system is maintained under the legal authority of Title 38, USC, Section 501 and Section 7304, Title 38, U.S.C.
 Chapter 3, Section 210 (c) (1), Title 38 U.S.C.
 7301, 5 U.S.C.
-552a.and Executive order 9397.The SORNs that are relevant are VA SORNs.
-Those include: 145VA005Q3 (Department of Veterans Affairs Personnel Security File System (VAPSFS)-VA); 146VA005Q3 (Department of Veterans Affairs Identity Management System (VAIDMS)-VA); 150VA19 (Administrative Data Repository-VA); 121VA10 (National Patient Databases-VA); 138VA005Q (Veterans Affairs/Department of
+552a. and Executive order 9397.
+The SORNs that are relevant are VA SORNs.
+Those include: 145VA005Q3 (Department of Veterans Affairs Personnel Security File System (VAPSFS)-VA);

-Defense Identity Repository (VADIR)-VA); 79VA10 (Veterans Health Information Systems and Technology Architecture (VistA) Records - VA); 58VA21/22/28 (Compensation, Pension, Education, and Vocational Rehabilitation and Employment Records-VA); (Supplementary Information paragraph b, section 2) dated 7/27/2009 permits the collection of information for the application and verification of military benefits for Veterans.
+146VA005Q3 (Department of Veterans Affairs Identity Management System (VAIDMS)-VA); 150VA19 (Administrative Data Repository-VA); 121VA10A (National Patient Databases-VA); 138VA005Q (Veterans Affairs/Department of Defense Identity Repository (VADIR)-VA); 79VA10 (Veterans Health Information Systems and Technology Architecture (VistA) Records -VA); 58VA21/22/28 (Compensation, Pension, Education, and Vocational Rehabilitation and Employment Records-VA); 24VA10A7 (Patient Medical Records-VA); (Supplementary Information paragraph b, section 2) dated 7/27/2009 permits the collection of information for the application and verification of military benefits for Veterans.
 DPR 34 allows the collection of PII for the purposes of establishing human resources records.

-https://www.oprm.va.gov/privacy/systems_of_records.aspx eBenefits The legal authority for the eBenefits portal is Title 38 U.S.C.
-Section 5106.
-"The head of any Federal department or agency shall provide such information to the Secretary as the Secretary may request for purposes of determining eligibility for or amount of benefits or verifying other information with respect thereto.
-The cost of providing information to the Secretary under this section shall be borne by the department or agency providing the information "Nationwide Healthcare (NVW)NVW system is to address and comply with Executive Order 13410 "Promoting Quality and Efficient Health Care in Federal Government Administered or Sponsored Health Care Programs".
-This Executive Order requires federal agencies to use recognized health interoperability standards to promote the direct exchange of health information between federal agencies and with non-federal entities in supporting quality and efficient health care.
 The system's legal authority for operating the system, specifically the authority to collect the information listed in Question 1.1 is the Data Use and Reciprocal Support Agreement (DURSA) - an agreement between Health Information Exchange (HIE) partners/organizations and VA information systems.
 The DURSA provide the legal framework governing participation in the NVW by requiring the signatories to abide by a common set of terms and conditions.
 These commons terms and conditions support the secure, interoperable exchange of health data between and among numerous NVW partners.
 Title 38, United States Code, Sections 501(b) and 304.
 Title 38, United States Code, section 7301(a).